noesya/legal/data/noesya-ppp.md

 version: 1.0
 ---
 # Overview
 Passwords are an important aspect of computer security.
 A poorly chosen password may result in unauthorized access and/or exploitation of our resources.
-All staff, including contractors and vendors with access to Noesya systems, are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+All staff, including contractors and vendors with access to noesya systems, are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.

 # Purpose
 The purpose of this policy is to establish a standard for creation of strong passwords and the protection of those passwords.

 # Scope
-The scope of this policy includes all personnel who have or are responsible for an account (or any form of access that supports or requires a password) on any system that resides at any Noesya facility, has access to the Noesya network, or stores any non-public Noesya information.
+The scope of this policy includes all personnel who have or are responsible for an account (or any form of access that supports or requires a password) on any system that resides at any noesya facility, has access to the noesya network, or stores any non-public noesya information.

 # Policy
 A. Password Creation